KingsleyData-design/Sales-Performance-Dashboard/README.md

 # kingsley1000
-Sales performance analysis and oversights with excel
+Sales performance analysis and oversights with microsoft excel.